jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/syrinx.md

 @date: 2021
 @location: Needham, MA
 ---
-Designed and developed our marketing website with a custom GitHub Wiki based CMS.
+I redesigned and developed our marketing website with a custom GitHub Wiki based CMS.

 - Elixir
 - Phoenix